-If someone is order from the kids’ menu, why not throw in a mini box of crayons and a coloring page for the children?
+If someone is ordering from the kids’ menu, why not throw in a mini box of crayons and a coloring page for the children?
 That’s the kind of perk you’d probably offer at the restaurant anyway.
 Bonus points if the coloring page mentions your restaurant or highlights your menu, since that works as free advertising for you!

 An extra mini bottle of your signature sauce, or any other condiment, is also a nice touch.
 These little freebies don’t have to cost you much.
-T2=his is an area where it’s really the thought that counts.
+This is an area where it’s really the thought that counts.

-Make your packaging work for you
+Tip #4: Make your packaging work for you

 Your packaging has a few jobs to do.